linsheng9731/SLB/README.md

 * backends:
 	* name: Just a identifier (required)
 	* address: Address (URL) for your backend (required)
-	* hearbeat: Addres to send Head request to test if it's ok (required)
+	* hearbeat: Address to send Head request to test if it's ok (required)
 	* hbmethod: Method used in request to check the heartbeat (default: HEAD)
 	* inactiveAfter: Consider the backend inactive after the number of checks (default: 3)
-	* activeAfter: COnsider the backend active after the number of checks (default: 1)
+	* activeAfter: Consider the backend active after the number of checks (default: 1)
 	* heartbeatTime: The interval to send a "ping" (default: 30000ms)
 	* retryTime: The interval to send a "ping" after the first failed "ping" (default: 5000ms)